Nakanishi-Kugo-Ojima quantization of general relativity in Heisenberg picture: Preliminaries

-The equations of motion with respect to the two independent functions (spin and vierbein forms) can be obtained by requiring a stationary condition for the variation of the action for each form separately.
-From the variation with respect to the spin form, an equation of motion,
+Equations of motion with respect to the two independent functions (spin and vierbein forms) can be obtained by requiring a stationary condition for the variation of action for each form.
+From the variation with respect to the spin form, an equation of motion is obtained as follows:

-can be obtained, which is referred to as the torsion less condition.
-The torsion less condition is obtained from the solution of the equation of motion, rather than being an independent constraint on the manifold.
-This equation of motion includes six independent equations, which is the same as the number of the independent components of the spin form.
-Therefore, the spin form can be uniquely determined from (\ref{torsion less}) when the vierbein forms are given.
-Next, taking the variation with respect to the vierbein form, one can obtain an equation of motion as;
+This is referred to as the torsionless condition, which is obtained by solving the equation of motion rather than by being an independent constraint on the spacetime manifold.
+It includes six independent equations, i.e., the same number of independent components as the spin form.
+Consequently, the spin form can be uniquely determined from (\ref{torsion less}) when vierbein forms are provided.
+Following this, by taking variation with respect to the vierbein form allows one to obtain an equation of motion as follows: